123456789andy/Coronavirus-table-graph/README.md

 # Coronavirus-table-graph
 This is an accurate graph of the past confirmed cases in the whole of Australia.

+Australia
+NSW =